Maintaining Plasticity in Continual Learning via Regenerative Regularization: Continual Supervised Learning

 To distinguish from average online task accuracy, we will refer to this metric as the \textit{total average online accuracy}.

 Plasticity loss encapsulates two related but distinct phenomena.
 First, it encompasses the reduction in a neural network's capacity to fit incoming data.
 For instance, \citet{lyle2023understanding} show how a neural network trained using Adam optimizer significantly loses its ability to fit a dataset of MNIST images with randomly assigned labels.
-Second, plasticity loss also includes a reduction in a neural network's capacity to generalize to new data \citep{igl2020transient, liu2020bad}.
-The two metrics above will be sensitive to both of these phenomena.
+Second, plasticity loss also includes a reduction in a neural network's capacity to generalize to new data \citep{igl2020transient, liu2020bad}. \rebuttal{In environments where each data point is seen only once}, the two metrics above will be sensitive to both of these phenomena. \rebuttal{However, if data points are seen more than once, the metric will be less sensitive to generalization the more times each data points are seen.}